jcurtis4207/Juce-Plugins/README.md

 The collection currently includes:

+### Compressor
+A rather versatile compressor.
+It includes a stereo gain reduction meter, a highpass filter sidechain, as well as switchable stereo and multi-mono linking modes.
+I adapted the compression algorithm from Daniel Rudrich's [Simple Compressor](https://github.com/DanielRudrich/SimpleCompressor).

 ### Gain
 A simple plugin that includes a gain knob with a range of -30dB to +30dB, a phase inversion button, and a level meter.